Engineering Mathematics 1

 Introducing you to the principles of semi-custom and full custom design of integrated circuits (IC) for digital electronic systems, the module is based around the Complementary Metal Oxide Semiconductor (CMOS) integrated circuit process that is used to fabricate the majority of ICs in production today.
 The module provides insight into the issues involved in IC design through the analysis of examples based around logic gates.
 Layout design techniques for CMOS logic gates are covered.
-You’ll have one 2-hour lecture and one 2-hour CAD laboratory per week for study of this module.
+You’ll have one two-hour lecture and one two-hour CAD laboratory per week for study of this module.

 Fields Waves and Antennas

 This module presents and develops the basic analytical, computational and experimental tools used in the study of electromagnetic fields and waves at high frequency.
 Topics covered include: waves on transmission lines, Maxwell's equations and plane electromagnetic wave propagation, power flow, methods for electromagnetic field computation and an introduction to antennas.
-You’ll have two 1-hour lectures each week.
+You’ll have two one-hour lectures each week.

 This module aims to introduce principal generic and distinctive features of embedded computing, and develop practical skills in designing firmware for PIC16 microcontrollers.
-You’ll have a two hour lecture each week for the study of this module.
+You’ll have a two-hour lecture each week for the study of this module.

 Engineering Software: Design and Implementation

 Providing you with an understanding of the design patterns and data structures that are in use in modern software packages, you’ll learn to perform critical analyses of complex design tasks and to decompose them into manageable and maintainable parts.
 In addition, the emergence of parallel programming techniques will be discussed and practical design choices and implementations analysed.
-You’ll have one 2 hour lecture per week.
+You’ll have one two-hour lecture per week.